Last Updated on by

 With a workout plan like Metabolic Prime, many initially thinking of weight loss, and while that is part of a workout program, what you’re looking for is long term changes to metabolic and body composition.

 Exercise does a few things: ideally, it reduces overall body fat and increases lean muscle mass.
-When that ratio of muscle mass to body fat changes, so does your metabolism.
+When that ratio of muscle mass to body fat changes (whether by increased muscle or fat loss), so does your metabolism.
 In addition, there are lasting effects after workouts, especially strength training workouts.

 Research has shown that, after a strength training workout, you will get a calorie burn boost that lasts long after.
 While strength training burns less initially than aerobic exercise, the post-workout has a big impact on overall metabolism and calorie burn.
 As such, your best bet is to find a workout routine that combines strength training with cardiovascular exercises.